Chewing on grass is a natural behavior for cats, and while they are happy to chew on regular grass, they’re much safer eating cat grass.

-It’s typically grown from barley, rye, oat, or wheat seeds.
-Any good local pet store should have a variety to choose from, supplying everything you need such as soil, seeds, and a potting container if you wish to grow your own.
+Any good local pet store should have a variety of cat grass seeds to choose from.
+They should supply everything you need to grow your own grass such as soil, seeds, and a potting container.

 Why Do Cats Eat Grass?

-Technically speaking there is no solid evidence of exactly why, but we have our theories.
+There is no solid evidence of exactly why cats eat grass, but there are some theories.

-Many animal behaviorists have noted, in the wild cats will often eat grass after consuming their prey.
-It is believed that the grass will cause the cat to vomit, nature’s way of getting rid of any indigestible parts.
+Many animal behaviorists have noted that wild cats will often eat grass after consuming their prey.
+It’s believed that eating grass would cause a cat to vomit and act as nature’s way of getting rid of any indigestible parts.